-The COVID-19 death toll in the state increased to 118 with two more persons succumbing to the disease in the past two days, State Surveillance Officer (SSO) Dr Lobsang Jampa said.
+The COVID-19 death toll in the frontier state remained at 257, as no new fatality due to the infection was reported in the past 24 hours, State Surveillance Officer (SSO) Dr Lobsang Jampa said.

-Of the fresh cases 360 were detected through rapid antigen tests, 12 through RT-PCR and 4 through TrueNat method, the official said, adding that 135 patients have symptoms of COVID-19.
+Of the fresh cases, 114 were detected through rapid antigen tests, 5 through RT-PCR and 2 through TrueNAT method, the SSO said, adding that 52 people have developed symptoms of COVID-19.

-The COVID-19 recovery rate now is 85.95 per cent while the active percentage stands at 13.62 and the positivity rate at 5.23 per cent, Jampa said.
+The COVID-19 recovery rate in the state is 96.86 per cent while the active percentage stands at 2.65 and the positivity rate is 2.74 per cent, the official said.

-Meanwhile, state immunisation officer Dr Dimong Padung said that a total of 3,51,155 people have been administered COVID-19 vaccine so far in the state since the inoculation drive began in January.
+Meanwhile, State Immunisation Officer (SIO) Dr Dimong Padung said that a total of 9,28,453 people have been administered COVID-19 vaccine doses so far in the state.